tigergraph/ecosys/k8s/docs/02-get-started/get_started.md

   --operator-memory :          set request memory of operator, default as 1024Mi --operator-memory-limit :    limit memory size of operator --operator-watch-namespace : set watch namespaces of operator, blank string as default indicate all namespace, multiple namespaces are separated by commas, as ns1\,ns2
-  --cluster-scope :            set true to deploy operator with ClusterRole, set false to deploy with Role,
+  --operator-node-selector:    set the nodeSelector for operator pods, your input should be like 'k1=v1,k2=v2' --cluster-scope :            set true to deploy operator with ClusterRole, set false to deploy with Role,
                                so that you can deploy mutiple operators in one cluster, default as true --max-tg-concurrent-reconciles : set the max concurrent reconciles of TigerGraph cluster controller, default is 2